 When the Wake on LAN feature is enabled and the computer is connected to a LAN, the network administrator can start the computer remotely from a management console, using a remote network-management program.
 To enable or disable the Wake on LAN feature, do the following:

 - 1. Start the ThinkPad Setup program.
-See "Using the ThinkPad Setup program" on page 65. - 2.
-Select Config \rightarrow Network.
+See "Using the ThinkPad Setup program" on page 73. - 2.
+Select Config → Network.
 The Network submenu is displayed. - 3.
 Select a corresponding option for the Wake on LAN feature. - 4.
-Press F10.
-A Setup Confirmation window is displayed.
-Click Yes to save the configuration and exit the ThinkPad Setup program.
+Press the F10 key to save and exit.